-In our research we ask for political dynamics "from below" in contexts of authoritarianism, for governance and civil society activities in the aftermath of social and economic crises, as well as for the potential and boundaries of regional and international cooperation.
-We make a point of including critical perspectives on the history of Europe and conctructive dialogue between the classical disciplines of Area Studies and Political and Economic Sciences.
+In our research, we zoom into political dynamics "from below" in authoritarian contexts, we look at civil society and think about the limits and potentials of regional and international cooperation.
+We make a point of including critical perspectives on the history of Europe and want to foster a constructive dialogue between the classical disciplines of Area Studies and both Political and Economic Sciences.

-- State and Statehood: transformation of authoritarianism, nationalism, state building
+- State and statehood: "politics from below", transformation of authoritarianism, local politics, informality

-- Regional Relations: regional conflict and cooperation, political cooperation, intra-/interregional integration, south-south alliance (GAFTA, MEFTA, GCC)
+Regional relations: regional conflicts and regional cooperation, political cooperation, intra- and interregional integration, South-South cooperation (GAFTA; MEFTA, GCC)

-- Euro-Mediterranean Relations: institutional framework, political dynamics, economic implications
+Euro-Mediterranean relations: institutional structure, political dynamics, economic implications

 Perspectives on the research relationship between the West and the "Orient": postcolonial theories, Orientalism, and development policies